5 'Correlation Is Not Causation' Traps that Even Pros Fall Into (sometimes)

 This reminds me of a rookie error I made a few years ago with the results of some analyses I'd done.

-I was doing a survival audit of breast cancer patients and trying to figure out which variables were correlated and which were independently related.
+I was doing a survival audit of breast cancer patients and trying to figure out which variables were correlated.
 The details aren't important.

 After a few weeks of analysis I was digging deeper and deeper into the dataset, getting results that I expected to see, but one in particular leapt out at me.
 I discovered that patients that were receiving chemotherapy for their breast cancer had a much worse survival rate than patients that were not receiving chemotherapy.